cshawsome/link-transport-integrate/README.md

-# link-transport-integrate
+# link-transport-integrate: model-method branch

-This repo contains all the code to reproduced analyses, summaries, and figures in my dissertation entitled "Link, transport, integrate: a Bayesian latent class mixture modeling framework for scalable algorithmic dementia classification in population-representative studies."
+This branch contains all the code to reproduced analyses, summaries, and figures in the paper

-Degree: PhD <br>
-Institution: UCLA Fielding School of Public Health, Department of Biostatistics <br>
-Funding: National Institute on Aging (Grant number: F31AG071191)

-Digital doc is accessible at: [link pending]

-## Repo Structure
-I've created branches for code specific to each dissertation paper vs. the entire dissertation document.
-Each branch contains its own README.md with details about each script included.

-main: code for entire dissertation project <br>
-model_method: code for paper focusing on the model and methods for this project <br>
-[branch_3]: <br>
-[branch_4]: <br>
+[citation pending]

-## Main branch code structure
+## Code structure
 Scripts are to be run in numerical order